Delaware Blue Coats

 The Delaware Blue Coats are an American professional basketball team in the NBA G League based in Wilmington, Delaware.
-They are the G-League affiliates of the Philadelphia 76ers.
-The Blue Coats play their home games at Chase Fieldhouse.
+They are affiliated with the Philadelphia 76ers, and play their home games at Chase Fieldhouse.
 The Blue Coats are owned by Josh Harris and David Blitzer under Harris Blitzer Sports & Entertainment (HBSE), who also own the 76ers.

 The team was founded in 2007 as the Utah Flash and served as an affiliate to the Utah Jazz.
 In April 2013, the 76ers acquired the team and relocated it to Newark, Delaware, where it played as the Delaware 87ers (nicknamed the Sevens) until 2018.
 The team then moved to Wilmington and were rebranded as the Delaware Blue Coats.
 The team won the 2022–23 G League championship.